My second cousin once removed,

 He was at the Institute for Advanced Studies in Princeton before the war, where he worked with many of the famous physicists of the time.
 He applied Dirac's quantum mechanics to the electric and magnetic properties of atoms, and wrote The Theory of Electric and Magnetic Susceptibilities (Oxford, Clarendon Press, 1932).
 His theoretical work led to the formation of Los Alamos Laboratories.

-Here is a table of Van Vlecks, derived from a book one of my relatives wrote:
+Here is a table of Van Vlecks, derived from cousin Jane's book:

 ???? - 1453 Johan (m.
 Elisabeth)